 SHORTLISTED FOR THE ABIA BIOGRAPHY BOOK OF THE YEAR 2017

 SHORTLISTED FOR THE NSW PREMIER'S LITERARY AWARDS 2017

 'Technically, this book is near-perfect.' - BOOKS + PUBLISHING, FIVE STARS

 'Clarke's book is utterly compelling.
 And it might just break your heart.'
-AFR
+AUSTRALIAN FINANCIAL REVIEW

 'She is not quiet in this memoir, and we need to hear her.'
 Stephen Romei, THE AUSTRALIAN